VPN Review

 - Devices

-- Unlimited device connections on one subscription, according to PIA’s public feature and guarantee pages
+- Unlimited simultaneous device connections on one subscription

 - Server network